John R. Phillips

 An internationally recognized whistleblower lawyer, Ms. Kelton’s cases have recovered billions.
-She has represented whistleblowers in record qui tam cases and recovered the largest SEC whistleblower reward.
+She has represented whistleblowers in record qui tam cases and won for a client one of the largest SEC whistleblower rewards.
 She has been named “Whistleblower Lawyer of the Year,” as well as one of the “500 Leading Lawyers in America.”

 Peter Wilson Chatfield

 With more than two decades of experience representing whistleblowers, Mr. Chatfield has achieved significant results for his clients, particularly in healthcare fraud cases.
 His work was included in National Law Journal’s recognition of Phillips & Cohen as “Elite Trial Lawyers.”

 Ms. Matzzie is consistently named one of the “500 Leading Attorneys in America” by Lawdragon.
 Her whistleblower cases against healthcare companies and government contractors have helped return hundreds of millions of dollars back to US and state treasuries.